 Add in the fact that property managers get whacked with fees every time they need a software upgrade.

-Pile on top of that the cost of fobs (five dollars or more each) and managers wallets begin getting pretty thin.
+Pile on top of that the cost of fobs ($5 or more each) and managers wallets begin getting pretty thin.

-One property manager estimated he spent 15 minutes per tenant, per year administrating the system.
+One property manager estimated he spent 15 minutes per tenant, per year administering the system.
 For a $20 per hour system administrator at a building with 200 people, there’s another $1,000!